Welcome to today's edition of the Rush 24-7 podcast.

 That's not something that falls into their portfolio.

-That's that's really their bread and butter.
+That's really their bread and butter.

 That's not how it works at all.